PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - Error message for End date when less than current date: `Should be > Current date`
 - Tooltip message when Section is disable: `First select the entity`
 - Tooltip message when Legal entity and RACI Roles is disable : `First select the family`
+- Error message for sub-task due date: `Should be <= Start date`

 ## Edit Recurring Trigger
 ### System Rule
 - Trigger can be edited any time.
+- For` Multi-Step` trigger, template can't be changed
 - Due date can not be set less than current date.
-- When the dates or RACI roles of the trigger is updated, those changes will be only reflected in the upcoming instance of the trigger.
+- When the dates, RACI roles or Sub-tasks of the trigger is updated, those changes will be only reflected in the upcoming instance of the trigger.
 It won't be reflected in open instances of the task.
 - When details of the Trigger other than Dates and RACI is updated, those changes will be reflected in all the instance of the trigger (Upcoming or already created)
 - When end date is changed, system deletes all upcoming task whose due date is after the new end date.
 Open tasks will remain as it is.
 - When `Repeats on` is changed, all upcoming tasks of the trigger will be removed and open task will remain as it is.
 System create new upcoming tasks based on the new value of Repeats on.